Hymnus Sancti Antimi (24)

 Liber redit hospitium.

-But O the fortunate shipwreck (blessed shipwrecked person)!
+But O the fortunate shipwrecked soul!

-Soon he sees the bright angel,
+Soon sees the bright angel,

-Right away he puts aside his chains,
+At once he puts aside his chains,

 5.